- Guaranteed for 2 full months

 - Instant Digital Download

-If I want to take dramatic portraits on a black backdrop (without even needing a single light), a garage is your new go to spot.
 This is the simplest (and most makeshift looking) setup that I use.
-As you can see in the image above, all I am using is a piece of black foam core, folded into a “v,” set inside a garage on a sunny day.
+As you can see in the image above, all I am using is a piece of black foam core, folded into a “V,” set inside a garage on a sunny day.

 While you can accomplish this setup on overcast days, having a sunny day helps to increase the brightness of everything outside the garage, thus increasing the catch light in the model’s eyes.
-The sunny daylight scene outside the garage essentially acts as a giant reflector, which hold under the subject’s chin to soften shadows.
+The sunny daylight scene outside the garage essentially acts as a giant reflector, which illuminates the area under the subject’s chin to soften shadows.

-Alternately, if the subject is placed deeper into the garage, it allows you to use a wider aperture or slower shutter speed, which can create a flattering, softer, depth of field, though the catch light and overall light quality will change.
+Alternatively, if the subject is placed deeper into the garage, it allows you to use a wider aperture or slower shutter speed, which can create a flattering, softer, shallow depth of field look, though the catch light and overall light quality will change.

 For portraits like this, you will want to use a focal length of at least 50mm or longer.
 Anything wider angle will lead to distortion of the subject’s features.
 Since you are shooting outdoors, you have unlimited space to back away from the subject.
-So I like to use my 70-200mm lens for these type of head shots.
+So I like to use my 70-200mm lens for these types of headshots.

-The other perks that come with shooting outside or in a garage is that you have a free hair fan and plenty of ventilation, which comes in handy when you’re shooting smoke.
+The other perks that come with shooting outside or in a garage are that you have a free hair fan and plenty of ventilation, which comes in handy when you’re shooting smoke.